Fire & Forget™ FAQ

 When does the budget reset occur?

-- If the setting is enabled, the budget reset occurs every morning at 1:30 AM EST. Click here to read more about Budget Reset.
+- If enabled, the budget reset occurs every morning at 1:30 AM EST. Click here to read more about Budget Reset.

 What causes the budget increase?

-- Budget increase happens when you've spent at least 50% of your budget and your campaign is meeting profit margin goals.
+- Budget increase occurs when the campaigns has spent at least 50% of the budget and is meeting profit margin goals.
 Click here to read more about Budget Increase.

 What happens when a campaign reaches Slow Amount?

-- If the campaign has Slow Amount set at $200 and the current profit has reached the Slow Amount value (-$200), the campaign CPC and all site CPCs will be set to the Lowest Bid.
-All site bids are overridden.
+- If Slow Amount is met, the campaign CPC is set to the Lowest Bid.
+All site bids are removed and sites will operate at the campaign CPC.
 No other optimization will occur until the campaign has revenue come in to reduce the current profit to below the Slow Amount value.
 Click here for more information on Slow Amount.

 What happens when a campaign reaches Stop Amount?

-- If the campaign has Stop Amount set at $500 and the current profit has reached that amount (-$500), the campaign will then be paused until the start of the following day or until the campaign has a conversion and the total profit is below the Stop Amount value.
+- If Stop Amount is met, the campaign will then be paused until the start of the following day or until the campaign has a conversion and the total profit is below the Stop Amount value.
 Click here for more information on Stop Amount.

 If a campaign is in Day Parting, what happens if the campaign then reaches Slow Amount?